sikaeducation/curriculum/courses/201/standards/build-websites/topics/css-grid/README.md

 }
 ```

-## Using a Grid
+## Using Grids

-To place an item on a grid, you declare either its starting and ending grid line or one of those and how many grid areas it should take up.
+To place an item on a grid, declare either its starting and ending grid line or one of those and how many grid areas it should take up.

 ```css
 li {